Herbie Williams

-Herbert John Williams, Jr. (born 6 October 1940) is a Welsh former footballer who played at both professional and international levels as an inside forward.
+Herbert John Williams Jr. (6 October 1940 – 22 June 2026) was a Welsh footballer who played as an inside forward for Swansea City and made three appearances for the Wales national team.

 Career

 Born in Swansea, Williams spent his entire professional career with hometown club Swansea City, making 513 appearances in the English Football League between 1958 and 1975.

 After leaving Swansea, Williams spent the 1975 season as player-coach of Australian side Balgownie Rangers.

 He also earned three international caps for Wales, appearing in two FIFA World Cup qualifying matches.

+Death

+Williams died on 22 June 2026, aged 85.